 Insurance

-Psychologists can pick from various insurance policies.
+Psychologists can choose from various insurance policies.
 The most appropriate insurance coverage for a private counseling practice depends on the business and its size, as insurance needs differ.
-Regardless, basic insurance should cover a private counseling practice, the business, and a private practice therapist, including the following types of coverage.
+Regardless, basic insurance should cover the private counseling practice, the business, and the private practice therapist, including the following types of coverage.

 HIPAA Compliance

 Running a private counseling practice requires maintaining HIPAA compliance.
-Private practice therapists, along with all healthcare providers, need to meet national HIPAA standards.
+Private practice therapists and all healthcare providers need to meet national HIPAA standards.

 Businesses legally need to maintain written policies and procedures addressing HIPAA laws.
-In accordance with HIPAA, private counseling practices also need to maintain the security of their patients' files.
-Psychologists must protect digital information from a cyber breach and keep paper records in a locked cabinet.
+Private counseling practices also need to maintain the security of their patients' files.
+Psychologists must protect digital information from cyber breaches and keep paper records in a locked cabinet.

 HIPAA rules also affect a private counseling practice's payment system.
 Venmo and PayPal, for example, do not meet HIPAA compliance rules.
-Business owners need to use a HIPAA-compliant payment system that signs a business associate agreement, which explains a third party's responsibility regarding protected health information (PHI).
+Business owners must use a HIPAA-compliant payment system that signs a business associate agreement explaining a third party's responsibility regarding protected health information (PHI).

-To organize your practice in a HIPAA compliant way, Hornstein advises investing in "a good electronic health record (EHR), which can also manage your money and billing."
+To organize your practice HIPAA-compliantly, Hornstein advises investing in "a good electronic health record (EHR), which can also manage your money and billing."

 Accessibility

-All businesses need to comply with the Americans with Disabilities Act (ADA).
-Private counseling practices must remove, at their own cost, barriers that would prevent people with disabilities from accessing therapy.
+All businesses must comply with the Americans with Disabilities Act (ADA).
+Private counseling practices must remove barriers that would prevent people with disabilities from accessing therapy at their own cost.

-Under the law, people with disabilities must receive equal access to healthcare, whether a private practice therapist currently treats people with disabilities or not.
-Keep in mind, the government considers the business size and its financial capability when enforcing the law.
+Under the law, people with disabilities must have equal access to healthcare, whether a private practice therapist currently treats them or not.
+The government considers the business's size and financial capability when enforcing the law.

 Maintaining ADA compliance requires making facilities accessible to all clients.
 Businesses need wheelchair accessibility and designated parking.
-Private counseling practices, including telemental health companies, also need to apply ADA compliance to their websites, making them accessible to individuals with visual and hearing impairments.
+Private counseling practices, including telemental health companies, must also apply ADA compliance to their websites, making them accessible to individuals with visual and hearing impairments.

 Major Decisions You'll Encounter When Starting a Private Practice in Psychology

-Starting a private counseling practice comes with personal sacrifices and large financial commitments.
-The major decisions business owners make early on influence their counseling practice's day-to-day operations and its long-term profitability and viability.
+Starting a private counseling practice involves personal sacrifices and large financial commitments.
+The major decisions business owners make early on influence their counseling practice's day-to-day operations and long-term profitability and viability.

 With proper planning, private practice psychologists can set their business up to succeed.
 If you know what decisions to expect early on, you can be better prepared to handle them.